TheNewR00t/SCP-343/README.md

 Teleport a random player - you can teleport a random player if you throw (or drop) a coin

-Kys - You can kill yourself if you throw (or drop) a flashlight
+Self-Elimination (Flashlight): Throw or drop a flashlight to eliminate yourself.

 MedKit - You can Make medkits if you pickup items